handsontable/handsontable/docs/content/guides/rows/row-header.md

 ## Bind rows with headers

-There is a plugin **Bind rows with headers** which allows the binding of row numbers to their headers.
+You can bind row numbers with row headers.
 This is used mostly to differentiate two business cases in which Handsontable is most often used.

 1. When moving a row in a typical grid-like application, the numbers in the row headers remain intact.
 Only the content is moved.